OxidizeLabs/ferrite/docs/LRU_CACHE_REFACTORING_PLAN.md

 ## Executive Summary

-This document outlines a comprehensive refactoring plan for TKDB's LRU cache to achieve:
+This document outlines a comprehensive refactoring plan for Ferrite's LRU cache to achieve:
 - **Zero-copy semantics** for large values (4KB pages)
 - **Thread-safe concurrent access** optimized for database workloads
 - **O(1) performance** for all operations under concurrent load